waggle-sensor/spring2025/referenceCaptions/README.md

 # 📝 Ground Truth Captions for Image Captioning Evaluation

 This folder contains manually written **reference captions** used for evaluating the performance of vision-language models on rural and urban datasets.
 Each JSON file adheres to a COCO-style format with detailed metadata, image descriptors, and corresponding captions.
+In the directory `modelCaptions/` you can find the caption outputs from models corresponding to these human captions.

 ---